adricaram/Fake-game-server/README.md

 The server.py script is containerized and deployed to a local minikube using Terraform.

+This Readme describe how to set up the server and how to test it.

+For a complete documentation, go to /doc folder.

 ## Prerequisites

 Before you begin, make sure you have the following software installed on your local machine: